top of page

 He holds private practicing privileges at both Nuffield Health Cheltenham and The Winfield Hospitals.

-After a Trauma Surgery elective in Houston Texas, he completed his basic surgical training in Lincoln, worked as a Simulation and Clinical Skills Fellow in Nottingham and completed higher surgical training in the Southwest of England.
+After a Trauma Surgery elective in Houston Texas, he completed his basic surgical training in Lincoln, worked as a Simulation and Clinical Skills Fellow in Nottingham, and completed higher surgical training in the Southwest of England.

-In 2015 he undertook an Upper GI Fellowship at the Austin Hospital in Melbourne, Australia and a visiting Upper GI observership at the Prince of Wales Hospital in Hong Kong.
+He undertook an Advanced Upper GI Fellowship at the Austin Hospital in Melbourne, Australia, and a visiting

 He is a keen surgical educator, having designed and convened several courses in technical and non-technical surgical skills.